Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Can only be cashed at a bank by the person listed on the international bank draft.

 - Slow, as they have to be physically mailed or hand delivered between countries.

 - Difficult and time consuming to replace if lost or stolen.

 If you hold cryptocurrency, you can send it to a wallet anywhere in the world.
 Many cryptocurrency exchanges will also let you trade cryptocurrency for fiat currency, such as euros or US dollars.
-That means that it’s possible to exchange US dollars for a cryptocurrency, like Bitcoin, and then trade your cryptocurrency for a different fiat currency, like euros.
+That means that it’s possible to exchange Malaysian ringgit for a cryptocurrency, like Bitcoin, and then trade your cryptocurrency for a different fiat currency, like euros.
 But that doesn’t mean it’s a simple process.

 - You can send money directly to your recipient’s cryptocurrency wallet address, removing the need for companies as intermediaries.